 \subsection{Low degree equations}

 It follows from transpose duality that proving Theorem~\ref{thm:relations-ol-A} for $j\leq 4$ (for all $m,n$) is equivalent to proving Theorem~\ref{thm:relations-A} for $j\leq 4$ (for all $m,n$).
 Since the minors (resp. permanents) are linearly independent, we may assume that $j\geq 2$.
-The case $j=2$ is discussed (for any size minors) in \cite[Section~2.1]{BCV}, the case $j=3$ is analyzed in \cite[Section~3.3]{BCV}, and the case $j=4$ in \cite[Section~3.4]{BCV}.
+The cases $j=2,3$ and $4$ are discussed in Sections~2.1, 3.3, and 3.4 (respectively) of \cite{BCV}.